adkinsrs/sadkins_site/misc.md

 * Mar 22 - Donut County - Switch
 * Apr 9 - Aviary Attorney - PC
 * Apr 10 - Princess Remedy in a World of Hurt - PC
+* May 27 - Mass Effect 3 - PC

 ## Books I have finished reading in 2019
 * Jan 21 - Astrophysics for People in a Hurry - Neil Degrasse Tyson